How do you define philanthropy?

 Is it “paying it forward”?
 “Giving back”?
 “Making a difference?”
 “Investing in the future?”
 “Making a contribution?”

 However you define it, philanthropy is a force for good.
 It helps solve some of our greatest problems and opens doors of opportunity for people all around the world.
-From March 23 through March 27, 2015, Syracuse University will celebrate the vital role philanthropy plays in our society with a number of on-campus events.
+From March 23 through March 27, 2015, Syracuse University celebrated the vital role philanthropy plays in our society with a number of on-campus events.

 Monday, March 23, 2015